-The Board of Directors elects, for a one-year term, the Chairman, the CEO (Administrateur délégué), two Vice Chairmen and the members of the Committees.
+The Board of Directors elects, for a one-year term, the Chairman, the Chief Executive Officer (CEO), two Vice Chairmen and the members of the Committees.

 The term of office of a Board member expires no later than the Annual General Meeting following his or her 72nd birthday.